bpucker/FlavonoidFriday/README.md

 ### (18) Flavonoid biosynthesis regulator miR858 ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** pri-miR858a encodes a small peptide which promotes miR858 expression. miR858a controls ligning and flavonoid biosynthesis through repression of MYB12 #FlavonoidFriday (details: )
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** pri-miR858a encodes a small peptide which promotes miR858 transcription. miR858a controls lignin and flavonoid biosynthesis through repression of MYB12 #FlavonoidFriday (details: https://bit.ly/3hl2rL6)

 miRNAs are single stranded RNAs that regulate gene expression through increased transcript degradation or repressed translation.
 These miRNAs can encode small proteins which increase their own transcription. miR858 is a repressor of the MYB11/MYB12/MYB111 transcription.
 This negative regulation results in reduced flavonol production.
 [Sharma et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27208307/), [Wang et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27450422/), and [Sharma et al., 2020](https://www.nature.com/articles/s41477-020-00769-x) investigated the functions of miR858.
 The latest study used a modification via (1) CRISPR/Cas-based modification and (2) supplementation of miPEP858a. miPEP858a was identified through the test of all potential ORFs in a GUS fusion experiment.
 Only one of the potential ORFs was actually translated leading to detectable GUS activity.